Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Getting the First View of Multnomah Falls, Oregon, Columbia River Gorge, USA

-One of the great things about visiting Multnomah Falls is that the best vantage point is at the base of the falls.
-The paved entrance provides direct access to the large viewing deck.
-From the deck, a footpath winds through the forest to Benson Bridge for another amazing view.
+The only easy thing about visiting Multnomah Falls is that the best vantage point is at the base.
+The paved entrance provides direct access to a large viewing deck.

-Beyond Benson Bridge, the hiking trail at Multnomah Falls – officially named Larch Mountain Trail #441 – continues for several miles.
-Around the first bend past the bridge, visitors are greeted to an incredible view across the gorge.
+Beyond Benson Bridge, the Larch Mountain Trail #441 continues for several miles.
+Around the first bend, you are greeted to an incredible view across the gorge.

 Multnomah Falls Parking

-One of the downsides to visiting the most-popular natural recreation site in the Pacific Northwest is that the parking is horrendous.
-Especially when you are taking a scenic Columbia River Gorge road trip on Historic Highway 30.
+The downside to visiting the most-popular natural recreation site in the Pacific Northwest is that parking is horrendous.
+Especially when you are taking a scenic road trip on Historic Highway 30.

-The parking lot on the north side of the historic byway is very small and often closed at peak times.
+The lot on the north side of the byway is small and often closed at peak times.
 Do not block the road to wait for a spot and cause even more congestion.
-When traveling eastbound, there are limited places to turn around past the Multnomah Falls parking lot.
-This can make it all very stressful.
+You do have two alternate options.

 Multnomah Falls Amenities

-There are numerous amenities at Multnomah Falls.
-These include the Multnomah Falls Lodge and Restaurant, a gift shop, snack bar, the Columbia River Gorge Visitor Center and proper bathrooms.
-However, there is not a picnic area – and with the crowds, we do not recommend trying to eat a picnic lunch here.
+The services here include the Multnomah Falls Lodge and Restaurant, a gift shop, snack bar, the Columbia River Gorge Visitor Center and proper bathrooms.
+However, there is not a picnic area.

 #5 Horsetail Falls